ValeriiZhyla/anki-cards-ai-generator/README.md

 - German (with [DWDS](https://www.dwds.de/))

 ## Prerequisites
 1. This is an application that automates Anki cards creation process using the ChatGPT, DALLE and TTS models.
 Your [OpenAI API](https://platform.openai.com/api-keys) key is required.
+You can set environment variable OPENAI_API_KEY or use --openai_api_key option.
 2. Add-on [AnkiConnect](https://ankiweb.net/shared/info/2055492159) is used for the import of the cards.
 It must be installed.
 3. Anki is running
 4. Tool is compatible with python 3.10+